Jeff Bezos tops Bill Gates as world's richest

 Since then, Amazon's stock has climbed even higher, which should further increase the Bezos lead -- at least for now.
 Those rankings may change again as markets change.
 And change they will: Amazon announces quarterly earnings today after the bell.

-Also in the top five are Gate' bridge partner Warren Buffett and fellow tech titan Mark Zuckerberg.
+Also in the top five are Gates' bridge partner Warren Buffett and fellow tech titan Mark Zuckerberg.

 Discuss: Jeff Bezos tops Bill Gates as world's richest